ElCoti/Countdown-Widget/README.md

 1. Download Scriptable from the App Store.
 2. Download the Scriptable file from [here](https://github.com/ElCoti/Countdown-Widget/blob/main/countdown.js).
 3. Once downloaded, click the Share button.
-4. Click on the Scriptable icone.
+4. Click on the Scriptable icon.
 5. Click on "Add to My Scripts".

 # Add widget to the home-screen